-Additive type Mode of action When to use Bacterial Homofermentative inoculants contain bacteria such as Lactobacillus plantarum , Pediococcus and Lactococcus , which convert grass sugar to lactic acid.
+Additive type Mode of action When to use Homofermentative inoculants contain bacteria such as Lactobacillus plantarum, Pediococcus and Lactococcus , which convert grass sugar to lactic acid.
 They improve the speed of pH decline and reduce protein breakdown.
-To be effective on grass, 1 million bacteria per gram of fresh forage must be applied High-quality grasses over 25% DM, late-cut grass inoculants Heterofermentative inoculants contain species such as Lactobacillus buchneri , L. brevis , L. hilgardii and L. kefira , which convert grass sugars to lactic and acetic acids, ethanol, mannitol and carbon dioxide.
+To be effective on grass, 1 million bacteria per gram of fresh forage must be applied High-quality grasses over 25% DM, late-cut grass Inoculants Heterofermentative inoculants contain species such as Lactobacillus buchneri , L. brevis , L. hilgardii and L. kefira , which convert grass sugars to lactic and acetic acids, ethanol, mannitol and carbon dioxide.
 Designed to improve aerobic stability not fermentation quality.
-Require more sugar for the fermentation High DM silage over 32%; not on bales or low-sugar crops such as legumes Molasses (sugar supplements) Increase fermentable sugars.
+Require more sugar for the fermentation Only consider using on high DM silage over 32%; not on bales or low-sugar crops such as legumes Combined Homo/Heterofermentative inoculants are designed to improve both fermentation quality and aerobic stability.
+In practice, this often does not happen.
+Only consider using on high DM silage over 32%; not on bales or low-sugar crops such as legumes Molasses (sugar supplements) Increase fermentable sugars.
 High rates and equal distribution needed Low grass sugars, poor weather.
 Direct supply of available sugar.
 Often needed with a homofermentative inoculant to convert the added sugar into lactic acid.
 They give a lower fermentation response than formic acid and are rarely used because of cost and limited potential benefit Acid/salts Accelerates drop in pH.
 Propionic acid inhibits yeasts and moulds and can improve aerobic stability.
 Can be hazardous.
 Sodium nitrite inhibit enterobacteria and clostridia and potassium sorbate and sodium benzoate inhibit yeasts and moulds and can therefore improve fermentation quality and aerobic stability.
 Low sugars, low DM, poor weather.
 Can be useful under wet or low sugar conditions Absorbent Retain effluent, increases sugars Wet conditions; 50-100 kg of pulp or hulls per tonne fresh silage Enzymes Convert fibre into sugars, which bacteria can convert to lactic acid, or improve digestibility of low D-value silage at feeding Crops low in sugar, results are generally marginal.
-Particularly suited for high DM silages